solvosci/slv-stock/stock_barcodes_advanced/readme/DESCRIPTION.rst

     - Refresh fields after scan
     - Update quantity pending after scan
     - Change barcode button on stock.picking to only confirmed ones
+    - Adds qty demand and done in kanban top
+    - Adds new name_get with "LOT (QTY unit)"